legal resources necessary to hold negligent facilities accountable.

-Wound care for a bedsore usually requires extensive education and training of patients, healthcare providers, caregivers and families to ensure the patient's health.
+Wound care for pressure sores (bedsores, pressure wounds, pressure injuries, pressure ulcers) usually requires extensive education and training of patients, healthcare providers, and families to ensure the patient's health.

-Wound management is extensive, often involving the development of a comprehensive care plan that considers every factor creating the problem.
-The factors involved are those that contribute to and affect the outcome of the wound, along with the health of the patient.
+Wounds management is extensive, often involving developing a comprehensive sore care plan that considers every factor creating the sorer risk.
+The factors involved are those that contribute to and affect the outcome of the pressure sore and the health of the patient.

-Bedsores, pressure sores, decubitus ulcers and pressure ulcers all refer to the same medical condition.
-Typically, the sore is the result of pressure, friction or shearing to skin and underlying tissue on the body's bony prominence.
+Bedsores, pressure sores, decubitus ulcers, and pressure ulcers all refer to the same medical condition affecting the skin.
+Typically, the bedsores arise from pressure, traction, or shearing to skin and underlying tissue on the body's bony prominence.

-Nearly every type of bedsore can be minimized, or eliminated altogether, by repositioning the patient every 15 to 30 minutes.
-This is because decubitus ulcers caused by pressure are known to produce ischemia (lack of blood flow) to underlying skin and tissue.
+Nearly every type of bedsore can be minimized or eliminated by repositioning the patient every 15 to 30 minutes.
+Frequent turning can prevent pressure ulcers risk caused by pressure that produces ischemia (lack of blood flow) to underlying skin and tissue.

-- Dehydration and malnutrition
+- Dehydration and malnutrition arising from poor diet

 - Chronic condition